springernature/frontend-playbook/accessibility/house-style.md

 # Accessibility style guide

-This document outlines the way we implement accessibility.
+This document outlines the way we make our sites accessible.
 It's a living styleguide – it will grow as our practices do.

 - [General Principles](#general-principles)
   - [What is accessibility?](#what-is-accessibility)